matthieugomez/StringDistances.jl/README.md

 	findall(s, itr, dist; min_score = 0.8)
 	```

-The functions `findnearest` and `findall` are particularly optimized for the `Levenshtein` and `OptimalStringAlignement` distances, as these algorithm can stop early if the distance becomes higher than a certain threshold.
+The functions `findnearest` and `findall` are particularly optimized for the `Levenshtein` and `OptimalStringAlignment` distances, as these algorithm can stop early if the distance becomes higher than a certain threshold.